 As of today, we still don't know when it is if it is Xiaomi 12S Ultra will be sold in Italy.
 However, it is already possible to buy it on Trading Shenzen, with shipping without customs duties but always with the Chinese ROM, in which you can use the Play Store without problems, but which is in English.

 The price starts at 1117 euros for the 8/256 GB version, 1157 € for the 12/256 GB version up to 1257 € for the 12/512 GB version.
 And the point is this: although it is not a surprising smartphone like the Mi 11 Ultra was, there is no doubt that it is Xiaomi 12S Ultra will certainly lead the way.
 Sure, it's ultra-premium through and through, with a few things that could have been better looked after, but it's truly top-of-the-line in many things.

-But I am convinced that it will also dictate the future: 1 ”sensors are the next step for the world of smartphone photography, and just the idea that one day Apple, Google and Samsung will use it, gives me really hope.
+But I am convinced that it will also dictate the future: the 1 ”sensors are the next step for the world of smartphone photography, and only the idea that one day Apple, Google and Samsung will use it, gives me really hope.
 Imagine such a sensor, managed by Google software for example.
 It will be spectacular.

-NB If you do not see the box with code or the link to the purchase, we advise you to disable the AdBlock.
+NB If you do not see the box with the code or the link to the purchase, we advise you to disable the AdBlock.